ava-labs/avalanche-docs/docs/apis/avalanchejs/generate-a-txid-using-avalanchejs.md

 ## Introduction

 A transaction id, or TxID, is a string of numbers and letters which identifies a specific transaction on the blockchain.
-TxIDs are one of the most core components that developers interact with when working on a blockchain system.
+TXIDs are one of the most core components that developers interact with when working on a blockchain system.
 They're deterministic and can be generated using [AvalancheGo](../avalanchego/README.md) or